What is Schizophrenia?

 - Cognitive symptoms: symptoms that affect your ability to make decisions and process and use information.

 Your doctor will likely perform a series of tests to determine if you have schizophrenia.
 If left untreated, schizophrenia can be dangerous.
-It is important to work together with your doctor to treat symptoms of schizophrenia.
-Some common symptoms of schizophrenia include:
+It is important to work together with your doctor to treat schizophrenia symptoms.
+Some common schizophrenia symptoms include:

-- Auditory delusions, including hearing voices or conversations that are not there
+- Auditory hallucinations, including hearing voices or conversations that are not there

 - Seeing things, including people or figures that are not real